Specialist Disability Accommodation

 Compass has a long and successful history of managing homes for people with high and complex support and housing needs.

-We are registered under the National Community Housing Regulatory System (NCHRS) as a Tier 1 Provider and holds a full certificate accreditation.
-We are also a registered Specialist Disability Accommodation (SDA) Provider with the National Disability Insurance Scheme (NDIS) for NSW, Queensland, Victoria, ACT, Northern Territory, South Australia and Tasmania.
+We are registered under the National Community Housing Regulatory System (NCHRS) as a Tier 1 Provider and hold a full certificate accreditation.
+We are also a registered Specialist Disability Accommodation (SDA) provider with the National Disability Insurance Scheme (NDIS) for NSW, Queensland, Victoria, ACT, Northern Territory, South Australia and Tasmania.

 In a recent NDIS Quality & Safeguards Commission audit, Compass met all the requirements of the SDA Module and achieved a recommendation for the highest rating of 3 Best Practice in both NDIS Tenancy Management and Rights & Responsibilities practice standards.

 Specialist Disability Accommodation (SDA) refers to accommodation for participants who require specialist housing solutions, to assist with the delivery of supports that cater for their extreme functional impairment and/or very high support needs.

 SDA does not refer to the support services, but the homes in which these are delivered.
 More information on the SDA model is available on the NDIS website www.ndis.gov.au

 We know that communication is the key.
 We have a dedicated contact centre that can assist with your specialist disability property and other Compass related enquiries.

 Residents, carers and families can contact us 24 hours a day, every day.
 Call 1300 333 733 then press 5

 - provide you with a secure and safe home for as long as you need,